2024 entry (view 2023 entry)

-In the final year you will also undertake a capstone individual research project in which you can combine your linguistic, cultural and management competencies in exploring a case study of interest to you, leading to the development of a business plan.
+In the final year, you will also undertake an individual research project in which you can combine your linguistic, cultural and management competencies by exploring a case study of interest to you, leading to the development of a business plan.

 Teaching is delivered through lectures, tutorials, seminars, workshops, and one-to-one project supervision.
 Assessments may include presentations, essays, commentaries, exams, collaborative projects, debates, podcasts, video essays, and dissertations.

-Our course will ensure you practice a range of skills, which will make you attractive to future employers in the globalised world and in the sector of your choice.
+Our course will ensure you practise a range of skills, which will make you attractive to future employers in the globalised world and in the sector of your choice.